Rural-Urban Transformations in the Global South

 - Type of assessment details

-- The oral exam takes point of departure in questions shared with the students one week before the exam.
+- The oral exam takes point of departure in questions shared with the students at least one week before the exam.

 - All aids allowed